Obaidah-Jbreel/tPanel/README.md

 # What's tPanel ?
-  tPanel is a web interface for [MTA](https://github.com/multitheftauto/mtasa-blue) game servers .
+  tPanel is a web interface to control and manage [MTA](https://github.com/multitheftauto/mtasa-blue) Servers .

 # What's Our Goal ?
   We're attending to make a full featured web interface that feeds the need of mta server owners and adminstrators .